 So much has changed in the world over the last decade.
 It’s surprising that lawmakers took such a long time to appreciate the importance of digital data.
 However, this does not mean there aren’t people who have always been pushing for the respect of privacy rights.
 California decided to get ahead of the rest of the country by taking this problem head-on.
 Proponents of CCPA concede that it will take a long time for the law to be fully implemented.
 Already, there is extensive resistance from many brands.
 Many of them have refused to sensitize their clients about the effects of CCPA.
 Either way, all brands will have to comply ultimately.

 Opposition To The New CCPA Law

 Not everybody is particularly pleased with CCPA.
 Several advocacy groups have faulted the law’s broad reach.
-Their bone of contention is that the law targets technology companies, but it can destroy e-commerce businesses in reality.
+Their contention is that the law targets technology companies.

 Consumer data protection is a big topic right now.
 If your business does not comply with the CCPA, it will face extensive fines.
 In some cases, you may go to jail.
 Therefore, it is wise to contact us for more information about this law.